-The OIS is part of a group of Inclusive Post Secondary Programs in the United States.
+The OIS is part of a group of Inclusive Post Secondary Education (IPSE) Programs in the United States.
 There are over 300 Inclusive post-secondary programs, and the OIS is one of them.
 The OIS is also a Comprehensive Transition and Postsecondary Program (CTP).
 This means you can apply for financial aid and receive PELL Grants and Work Study.
+To learn more about other IPSE programs, you can visit Think College.